 Apparently, he felt no attorney would ever move for his recusal, so he presided on this litigation until he felt sufficient pressure from a pro se party.
 All this used valuable time in an elderly widow's life.
 (Because she passed in May of 2007, she could not see the outcome of this litigation.)

-Judge Tucker Melancon and Magistrate Judge C. Michael Hill presided over the litigation in a potential conflicted way due to their earlier rulings in the Blanchard II Litigation.
+Judge Tucker Melancon and Magistrate Judge C. Michael Hill presided over the litigation in a potential conflicted way as well due to their earlier rulings in the Blanchard II Litigation.
 A motion to recuse was be considered agaist Magistrate Judge C. Michael Hill to remove him as well.
 He voluntarily chose to remove himself from this litigation.
 Again, more time was spent.

 Fortunately, this litigation finally ended up in front of Magistrate Judge Mildred Methvin and after reading about Blanchard I Litigation settlement exhibits being changed. she dismissed this litigation and prepared a Report and Recommendation that was soon accepted by Judge Tucker Melancon with no changes.

 Unfortunately, since Betty Blanchard died on or about May 2, 2007 she did not see this final decision.
 She passed away extremely concerned about its outcome.
 That meant that the same scoundrels that tried to clandestinely take this elderly widow's minerals from her in 1995 and 1996 (that was first argued in the Blanchard I Litigation and has been not fully argued and/or adjuciated on the merits in any successive Blanchard Litigtion) were successful in taking her final peace from her on this matter as she passed away.
 Wrong!
 Wrong!
 Wrong!
 That is in part why the author will post her affidavits throughout these pages.
 That is exactly why she wrote them.